vhl/aws-intro-serverless-course/README.md

 at the company have branded this application as the "Innovative Image Sharer."
 Unfortunately, this company has very bad management and you've been given just *one day* to create the "minimum viable product" using AWS.
-Quickly build this application so you can get paid before the VC money dries up!
+But there's good news!
+They hired another developer to write a state-of-the-art web frontend and they're already done.
+Quickly build the application backend so you can get paid before the VC money dries up!

 ## Services you will learn about